 Both parties may appeal to the judge based on whether or not they choose to move forward with a preliminary injunction.
 This means that, if you are currently facing a potential injunction against you, there is a possibility of fighting against it.
 Regardless of your position in the protective order case, you will need the help of a trusted legal professional on your side to ensure that your rights are secured.

-Contact Our Lawyers for Help With Temporary Restraining Order in North Carolina
+Contact Our Temporary Restraining Order Lawyers in North Carolina

-To get started on your case today, call the office of King Law at (888) 748-KING or send us a message online to schedule a consultation with one of our renowned North Carolina domestic violence attorneys.
+To get started on your case today, call the office of King Law at (888) 748-5464 or fill out our contact form here to schedule a consultation with one of our renowned North Carolina domestic violence attorneys.